Demonia (film): Production

 Demonia was developed under the working title of Liza.
+It began shooting in December 1989 and was shot in Sciacca, Sicily.

+Among the cast was Brett Halsey who had worked previously with Fulci in Touch of Death, which was shot in 1988.
+Grady T. Clarkson had various sporadic acting jobs in Italy in the late 1980s and auditioned for Fulci's daughter Camila.
+He called the production a "dreadful affair" saying he could not understand Fulci's English and was told he would play one of the brothers in the film and on receiving the script found no mention of brothers anywhere.
+Clarkson said that filming was halted initially as a local paper said they were filming a pornographic film which left them without permits and postponing production for about a week.
+Clarkson said that on set Fulci was disorganized and often screamed at everyone, saying "it's not necessarily an angry scream, often it's tinged with humour, but it gets very tiring after a short while."

 Release

 Demonia was described by Troy Howarth, author Splintered Visions: Lucio Fulci and His Films, as Fulci's "would be" return to theatrical films.
+The film was ready for sale at the MIFED (Mercato internazionale del film e del documentario) Film Market in 1990 and was unable to secure sales.
+As of 2018, it never received an official theatrical or television release in Italy.

+The film received a home video release in Japan, which was released on the grey market in Italy.
+Demonia was released by Playtime in Italy with a running time of 84 minutes and 40 seconds by late 1991.

-The film failed to receive any theatrical distribution anywhere.
-The film was released directly to video in Italy and it would not receive an official release in the United States until 2001.
+It did not receive an official release in the United States until Shriek Show released the film on DVD.

 Reception

 Fulci would later describe the film as "a wonderful movie, ruined from very bad photography.
 And that's that."
 Howarth described it as "one of Fulci's weakest films, an incoherent mishmash of the ghost story and nunsploitation genres" and that had "only a few flashes of the director's distinctive style."

-DVD Talk said in its review, "Well it is every bit as cheap as it is predictable.
-Only worthwhile for die-hard Fucli completists who've bought all the releases of good Fulci films."
+J. Doyle Wallis of DVD Talk said that the film was "every bit as cheap as it is predictable.
+Only worthwhile for die-hard Fulci completists who've bought all the releases of good Fulci films."